riteshsingh9984/integration-dagger2-retrofit/README.md

 ```

-> Avoid to use Sync calls because it's block user interaction.
+> Avoid to use Sync calls because it blocks user's interaction with UI.

 > Thanks